-- 1. The student achieves at least an upper grade D in the lower sixth summer internal exams in the subject in question. - 2.
+- 1. The student achieves at least a C grade in the lower sixth summer internal exams in the subject in question. - 2.
 The student's track record of completion of assignments, attendance at lessons and personal attitude and behaviour in lessons during the lower sixth has been satisfactory in the opinion of the subject teacher(s) concerned and as documented in the academic review process.

-If the student fails to meet both these conditions, progression to the upper sixth may be dependent on an academic course review (including re-sit of lower sixth examinations) as a result of discussions with the senior deputy head - academic, subject heads and heads of sixth form.
+If the student fails to meet both these conditions, progression to the upper sixth may be dependent on an academic course review (including re-sit of lower sixth examinations) as a result of discussions with the deputy head academic, subject heads and heads of sixth form.